Crouching Tiger, Hidden Dragon: Filming

+Director Ang Lee had long dreamed of making a martial arts film with a strong humanistic touch.
+To him, martial arts were not just about fighting; each move was an extension of a character's personality, and a duel could reflect the evolving dynamics between characters.
+Lee was deeply fascinated by the chivalrous world of ancient China—a world filled with Confucian ideals, honor, and romance, which once carried emotional and cultural meaning for Chinese people.
+He felt that Hong Kong and Taiwanese martial arts films often lacked genuine emotional depth, remaining at the level of visual spectacle. ‘ Crouching Tiger, Hidden Dragon ’ began filming on July 31, 1999, in Xinjiang and later moved to Jiangnan and Beijing.
+It was Ang Lee's first time shooting a film in mainland China.
+For eight months, he worked over 15 hours a day, rarely going home.
+To balance cost and artistic vision, he oversaw nearly every detail himself.

 Another compounding issue was the difference between accents of the four lead actors: Chow Yun-fat is from Hong Kong and speaks Cantonese natively; Michelle Yeoh is from Malaysia and grew up speaking English and Malay, so she learned the Standard Chinese lines phonetically; Chang Chen is from Taiwan and he speaks Standard Chinese in a Taiwanese accent.
 Only Zhang Ziyi spoke with a native Mandarin accent that Ang Lee wanted.
 Chow Yun Fat said, on "the first day [of shooting], I had to do 28 takes just because of the language.
 That's never happened before in my life."

 The film specifically targeted Western audiences rather than the domestic audiences who were already used to Wuxia films.
 As a result, high-quality English subtitles were needed.
 Ang Lee, who was educated in the West, personally edited the subtitles to ensure they were satisfactory for Western audiences.

 Soundtrack

-The score was composed by Dun TAN in 1999.
+The score was composed by Dun Tan in 1999.
 It was played for the movie by the Shanghai Symphony Orchestra, the Shanghai National Orchestra and the Shanghai Percussion Ensemble.
 It features solo passages for cello played by Yo-Yo Ma.
 The "last track" ("A Love Before Time") features Coco Lee, who later sang it at the Academy Awards.
 The composer Chen Yuanlin also collaborated in the project.
 The music for the entire film was produced in two weeks.
 Tan the next year (2000) adapted his filmscore as a cello concerto called simply "Crouching Tiger."